SeannieLim/WebPortfolio/README.md

 This web portfolio serves as a showcase of my skills, projects, and experiences as a web developer.
 It is designed to provide visitors with an overview of my work and abilities in the field of web development.

-The portfolio integrates with YouTube API and GitHub API to display dynamic content such as my latest YouTube videos and GitHub repositories.
+The portfolio integrates with YouTube API and GitHub API to display dynamic content such as my favourite athlete YouTube videos and GitHub repositories.

 ## Features